Advances in research, treatment and prevention of heart and kidney diseases

 Registration fee

 Our registration fees are subsidised.
-Early bird fees to include lunch and refreshments throughout the day are:
+The standard fees to include lunch and refreshments throughout the day are:

 Travel grants